CederGroupHub/alabos/docs/source/index.rst

 task in ``sample`` and ``task`` collection.
 It will also update the experiment status to ``COMPLETED`` when all the tasks in an experiment are completed.

-Task launcher
+Task manager
 """"""""""""""""""""""""

-The task launcher submits a task when it is ready (all its previous tasks are completed).
-The task launcher also contains a :py:class:`LabView <alab_management.lab_manager.LabView>` instance, which is basically a wrapper over :py:class:`DeviceView <alab_management.device_view.device_view.DeviceView>` and :py:class:`SampleView <alab_management.sample_view.sample_view.SampleView>`.
+The task manager submits a task when it is ready (all its previous tasks are completed).
 It is used to assign lab resources (devices and sample positions) to a task.

+Task actor
+""""""""""""""""""""

+Task actor is a function that start a task process (managed by `Dramatiq <https://dramatiq.io/>`_).
+Each task actor process will run only one task (defined in the experiment, e.g. heating, moving, etc.) The task manager launch the task actor process and the actor process will not die even if the main process of the system ends.

 Data Storage
 """"""""""""""